Tag: interpreting

 Whodunit?
 A Ethical Question Inspired by a True Story

-By Fardous Bahbouh, PhD researcher in Equality, Diversity and Inclusion at the University of Leeds.
-Linda’s story began with hope!
+By Fardous Bahbouh, Researcher & Consultant on Labour Rights, Public Policy, and the Political Economy of the Translation Industry Linda’s story began with hope!
 She had journeyed with her husband, Mike, to Libertyland, a little island nation on planet Bureaucratopia.
 They were eagerly anticipating the birth of their second child.
-Linda went to hospital thinking it was for a…
+Linda went to hospital thinking…

 -